PFC Navbahor Namangan

 PFC.
 Navbahor Namangan (Navbahor Namangan Futbol Klubi) is an Uzbek professional football club based in Namangan.
 The club's name means New Spring.
-They play in Uzbekistan Super League.
+They play in the Uzbekistan Super League.

 Name

-Navbahor origins from Persian word Now-Bahaar (New-Spring).
+RAHIMOV origins from Persian word Now-Bahaar (New-Spring).

 History

 Navbahor Namangan was founded 1978 under the name Tekstilshchik and played in first league of Uzbekistan.
 Since 1978 club participated in one of regional zones of Soviet Second League.
 In 1990 season Navbahor finished runner-up in Soviet Second League, East conference and promoted to Soviet First League.
 1991 Soviet First League season Navbahor Namangan finished at 9th place.

 Since 1992 Navbahor plays in Uzbek League.
 The club is one of three clubs among Pakhtakor, Neftchi Farg'ona continuously participating in all seasons of Uzbek League.
 In 1996 Navbahor Namangan became champion of Uzbekistan, finishing league from 1993 to 1995 three times in a row at 3rd position.
 Navbahor is also winner of the Uzbekistan Supercup in 1999, a match between champion and Uzbek Cup winner.

 2004 season Navbahor finished 3rd, the recent best achievement of club.
 The club was unsuccessful in 2008–13 years.
 In 2009 season club ranked 14th in the League, close to relegation to First League and it is actually the lowest ranking of the club in its history.

 In January 2014 Bakhtiyor Ashurmatov was appointed as new head coach of the club.